 No more carting a heavy grate outside is required for removing the ash, and slipping a disc.

 The ash incidentally is quite alkaline; don't put it on your compost heap.
-Either sprinkle it around your plants or, should you be into a doggy poo worm farm, then the ash is perfect for counteracting any acidity.
+Either sprinkle it around your plants or, should you be into a doggy poo worm farm, then it is perfect for counteracting any acidity.

 If you are going to have a woodstove, then obviously you need timber.
 For thousands of years logs have been divided using an axe of sorts; it's hard work and not without its dangers.

 Notice the backyard permaculture philosophy at work.
-Using some tree planting help you get as many in the ground, some for show, others for fruit and some for firewood.
+Using a tree planting help guide you get as many in the ground as possible; some for show, others for fruit and for firewood.

-Using a chainsaw and commercial firewood splitter you prepare the logs for the woodstove; the ash, unlike that from coal which is toxic, goes back to fertilise your vegetables and fruit trees.
+Using a chainsaw and commercial firewood splitter you prepare the logs for the stove; the ash, unlike that from coal which is toxic, goes back to fertilise your vegetables and fruit trees.

-Bernard Preston is a greenie, engrossed with how to make sure we leave our grandchildren with a habitable planet.
+Bernard Preston and his wife are greenies, engrossed with making sure they leave their grandchildren with a habitable planet.
 Can we give them any other legacy?
-Trees in essence are a wonderful creation on how to capture the energy of the sun.
-We can utilize that energy in our woodstoves, making sure of course that we plant another.
+Trees in essence are a wonderful creation on how to capture the power from the sun.
+We can utilize that energy in our woodstoves, making sure of course that we plant another sapling.

 Chopping down trees has its downside, obviously, but most of the wood we burn comes from our own garden; those that either fall down or need to be pollarded.

 Well, just recently a huge tree in the street was blown over; since it lay on public property and was simply a nuisance to all and sundry, I gladly used the chainsaw and commercial firewood splitter so we had more fuel for our woodstoves.

 Powered by the energy from the sun, this splitter cost nothing to use; an electrical chainsaw is next in the planning.